-- (a) that relates to the settlement of the area of Goulburn Mulwaree not being Aboriginal settlement, and - (b) that is more than 50 years old, and - (c) that is a fixture or is wholly or partly within the ground.
+(a) that relates to the settlement of the area of Goulburn Mulwaree not being Aboriginal settlement, and the Act means the Environmental Planning and Assessment Act 1979.

+- (b) that is more than 50 years old, and - (c) that is a fixture or is wholly or partly within the ground.